stillinbeta/leguin-puppet/README.md

-These are puppet modules that I use to manage my solitary server.
+These are puppet modules that I use to manage my solitary server, leguin.

 Is puppet overkill for a single server?
 Quite possibly!
-But
+BUT:

 a) Moving to a new host with so many wsgi apps is a pain